A guide to what you can expect to get from the $1.9 trillion Senate stimulus - KRDO

 If you are unemployed

-The Senate and House bills both contain the same provisions for the unemployed.

-Out-of-work Americans would get a federal weekly boost of $400 through August 29.
-Those enrolled in two key pandemic unemployment programs could also continue receiving benefits until that date.
+The deal also calls for making the first $10,200 of unemployment payments tax-free for households with annual incomes under $150,000.

+This is a significant difference from the House bill, which would provide a $400 weekly enhancement through August 29 and continue the two pandemic programs for the same period.
+The House bill does not contain the tax provision.

-Freelancers, gig workers, independent contractors and certain people affected by the coronavirus could remain in the Pandemic Unemployment Assistance program for up to 74 weeks and those whose traditional state benefits run out could receive Pandemic Emergency Unemployment Compensation for 48 weeks.
+Freelancers, gig workers, independent contractors and certain people affected by the pandemic can receive benefits through the Pandemic Unemployment Assistance program, while the Pandemic Emergency Unemployment Compensation program increases the duration of payments for those in the traditional state unemployment system.

-The jobless in these pandemic programs will start running out of benefits in mid-March, when provisions in December’s $900 billion relief package begin to phase out along with the current $300 federal weekly enhancement.
+Out-of-work Americans will start running out of benefits in the two programs in mid-March, when provisions in December’s $900 billion relief package begin phasing out.

-Some senators had looked to reduce the federal enhancement to $300 a week and to extend the duration of the programs by another month, but those changes did not make it into the chamber’s final bill.
+The $300 enhancement that was part of the December deal also ends in mid-March.

 Who is out of luck?

-Note: This story has been updated to reflect changes in the Senate legislation.